-Other relevant plans and programmes Key objectives and targets relevant to the DPD Implications for the DPD Implications for the SA/SEA plan for the climate change.
-PPG 2 Green belts Outlines the manner of designation and safeguarding of green belts to complement the London Plan's objective to safeguard Metropolitan Open Land.
+Other relevant plans and programmes Key objectives and targets relevant to the DPD Implications for the DPD Implications for the SA/SEA PPG 2 Green belts Outlines the manner of designation and safeguarding of green belts to complement the London Plan's objective to safeguard Metropolitan Open Land.
 The Core Strategy must be prepared in conformity with the requirements of PPG 2.
 The SA objectives must include the protection of open space, green belts and biodiversity.
 PPS3 Housing (2010) Sets out the complementary relationship between planning and the need for housing provision The Core Strategy must detail how and where allocated housing numbers will be accommodated in the borough over the plan period.
 The SA objectives must include the provision of sufficient housing of an appropriate standard, mix and tenure.
 PPS 4: Planning for Sustainable Economic Growth (2009) Sets out the Government's comprehensive policy framework for planning for sustainable economic development in urban and rural areas.
-The Core Strategy must take this PPS into account, and the policies in this PPS are a material consideration which must be taken into account in development management decisions, where relevant.
+The Core Strategy must take this PPS into account, and the PPS is a material consideration which must be taken into account in relevant development management decisions.
 The SA objectives must encourage sustainable economic growth and development.
 PPS 5: Planning for the Historic Environment (2010) The overarching aim is that the historic environment and its heritage assets should be conserved and enjoyed for the quality of life they bring to this and future generations.
 The Core Strategy must take this PPS into account, and the policies in this PPS are a material consideration which must be taken into account in development management decisions, where relevant.
 The SA objectives must conserve and enhance the historic environment and heritage assets.
 PPS9 Biodiversity and geological conservation Local authorities must take into account the protection of existing biodiversity and geological resources within their jurisdiction in making planning decisions The Core Strategy should seek to protect and enhance the boroughs local biodiversity and geological features wherever possible.
 The SA objectives should include measures to protect and enhance the borough's local biodiversity and geographical resources.
 PPS10 Planning for sustainable waste management (2005) Sets out the Government's policies on sustainable waste management and provides guidance on LDF preparation and on determining planning applications.
 The Core Strategy must include a policy on sustainable waste management that takes local conditions into account.
 The SA objectives must seek to minimise waste generation and increase recycling.
 PPS12 Local spatial planning (2008) Sets out the Government's policy on the preparation of LDFs.
 The Core Strategy must be prepared in conformity with the requirements of PPS12.
 The SA must comply with the requirements of s19(5) of the Planning and Compulsory Purchase Act 2004 and should appraise the economic, social and environmental sustainability of the plan.
-PPG13 Transport (2001) Integrate land use planning and transport at national, regional and local levels in order to The Core Strategy must include policies that promote sustainable The SA objective must include measures to reduce car dependence
+PPG13 Transport (2001) Integrate land use planning and transport at national, regional and local levels in order to promote sustainability objectives including sustainable transport, accessibility and social inclusion.
+The Core Strategy must include policies that promote sustainable urban design principles to reduce the need for travel, increase accessibility and promote sustainable transport.
+The SA objective must include measures to reduce car dependence and encourage sustainable forms of transport.